-The men and women who compete against each other either as individuals or in teams of two or more and either for their own gratification and achievement or for some representative body such as a school, club, district, county, state, region, league, conference or nation.
+The men and women who compete against each other, either as individuals or in teams of two or more and either for their own gratification and achievement or for some representative body such as a school, club, district, county, state, region, league, conference or nation.
 Competitors can take part in an event by paying an entry fee and may also buy tickets for themselves and their families.
 They can also spend money at the event in a variety of ways.
-At larger events of course there are those participants that are needed by the event to help it sell itself and so prize money structures and appearance fees play a part.
-To go out of the competition in the first round at Wimbledon earned 64 male tennis players £8630.00 each and 64 female tennis players £6900.00 each in 2003 (Wimbledon, 2003).
+At larger events, of course, there are those participants that are needed by the event to help it sell itself and so prize money structures and appearance fees play a part.
+To go out of the competition in the first round at Wimbledon earned 64 male and female tennis players £10 000 each in 2007 (Wimbledon, 2008).